Chukwuemeka-Peter-Eze/Chukwuemeka-Peter-Eze/README.md

 ## Security Mindset

-I approach infrastructure with a **security-by-design** philosophy — security is engineered in from the start, not layered on afterward.
+I approach infrastructure with a **security-by-design** philosophy: security is engineered in from the start, not layered on afterward.

 ```mermaid
 flowchart LR